LarryWoodside/barsPlus/README.md

 * **Background color** you can set the background color for the grid by entering a single color.
 This can be a javascript color name: (white, gray, azure), a hex code (e.g. #d0d0d0, #f8f8f8), or rgb specifier: rgb(230,250,250).

 #### Appearance -> Colors and Legend

+* **Color source**: can be either *assigned* or *calculated*.
+Assigned colors are taken sequentially from a color scheme.
+Calculated colors allow a Qlik Sense formula to be used to return either the offset of a color in the color scheme, or a color value.
+See the description *Assigning Colors* below.

+* **Color attribute**: if the color source is *calculated*, you may specify what the formula returns -- an offset into the color scheme or a color value.
+See the description *Assigning Colors* below.

 * **Color scheme**: select one of the predefined color schemes.
 Unless an offset is specified (see below), the colors are assigned sequentially starting at the beginning.